geremygood/performancearchive/README.md

 An archive of performances

-## IDEA ORIGIN
+### IDEA ORIGIN

 “Once you have experienced a performance, you are forever changed.”

-##GOALS
+### GOALS

-#.
-Catelog and archive performances
+1. Catelog and archive performances
-#.
-Become resource for information about performances / performers
+2. Become resource for information about performances / performers